These chocolate shortbread cookies bring a delicious chocolatey twist to classic buttery shortbread.

 Making the dough just takes some careful measuring, some mixing, and a short visit to the fridge.

-First, sift together the flour, cocoa powder and salt.
+Step 1: First, sift together the flour, cocoa powder and salt.
 Set this aside.

-Next, cream the butter and sugar together until it's light and fluffy.
+Step 2: Next, cream the butter and sugar together until it's light and fluffy.

-Turn the dough out onto a flat surface.
+Step 4: Turn the dough out onto a flat surface.
 Shape it, wrap in plastic wrap and refrigerate.

-Please scroll down to the recipe card to get the full ingredient list and recipe instructions.
+See recipe card for the full ingredient list and recipe instructions.

 Not only is this much faster and easier than cutting out shapes, but they have a slightly lighter texture because they haven't been rolled with a rolling pin.

+- To make slice and bake shortbread cookies, you'll need to roll your dough into a log.
 Wrap the log with plastic wrap, and then place it in the refrigerator for at least 20 minutes to chill.

-Once the dough is chilled, take it out of the fridge.
+- Once the dough is chilled, take it out of the fridge.
 Unwrap the dough log and place it on a cutting board.

-Use a sharp knife to cut slices of cookie off of your dough log.
+- Use a sharp knife to cut slices of cookie off of your dough log.
 If the dough is too hard to cut through, let it warm up at room temperature for a few minutes.

 The longer the dough has been in the fridge, the more time you may need before you'll be able to cut through it.

-Place the cookie slices on a sheet pan lined with parchment or a non-stick baking mat (like a Silpat).
+I like to make the slices about 1 cm (½ inch) thick.
+You can make them thinner, about ½ cm (¼ inch) thick, but they will take less time to cook. - Place the cookie slices on a sheet pan lined with parchment or a non-stick baking mat (like a Silpat).
 If you're using a mat, note that your cookies may spread more and become darker on the bottom.

-If you've taken a really long time to slice your cookies and the dough seems very soft, you can put them back into the fridge to chill for ten minutes before baking.
+Tip: If you've taken a really long time to slice your cookies and the dough seems very soft, you can put them back into the fridge to chill for 10 minutes before baking. - Bake sliced cookies at 350°F (175°C) for about 14 minutes, or until the cookies have dried out a bit and are no longer soft, wet and sticky.

-Allow them to cool for 5 minutes on the baking tray before moving them to a wire rack to finish cooling.
+- Allow them to cool for 5 minutes on the baking tray before moving them to a wire rack to finish cooling.

-If you'd rather cutout fun shapes from your cookie dough - you can!
+If you'd rather cut out fun shapes from your cookie dough - you can!

-Instead of rolling your dough into a log before chilling, you're going to make a flat disc shape.
+- Instead of rolling your dough into a log before chilling, you're going to make a flat disc shape.

-Wrap your disc in plastic wrap and chill the dough in the fridge for at least 20 minutes.
+- Wrap your disc in plastic wrap and chill the dough in the fridge for at least 20 minutes.

-Once chilled, place the dough on a flat surface lined with parchment paper.
+- Once chilled, place the dough on a flat surface lined with parchment paper.
 I like to do this on a large cutting board.

-Place another piece of parchment on top of the dough.
+- Place another piece of parchment on top of the dough.
 Then, roll the dough to your desired thickness using a rolling pin.
 A ½ cm (¼ inch) thickness works well for cutout cookies.

-Use your desired cookie cutter to cut shapes from the chilled dough.
+- Use your desired cookie cutter to cut shapes from the chilled dough.

-Then, use an offset spatula to carefully lift the cookie shapes from your work area and place them onto a sheet tray lined with parchment or a Silpat.
+- Then, use an offset spatula to carefully lift the cookie shapes from your work area and place them onto a sheet tray lined with parchment or a Silpat.
+If you're using a baking mat, your cookies may spread more and become darker on the bottom.

-Place the baking tray with the cookie shapes in the fridge to chill for about 10 minutes.
+- Place the baking tray with the cookie shapes in the fridge to chill for about 10 minutes.
 This will help them keep their shape while they bake.

-Bake the cutout cookies at 350°F (175°C) for about 14 minutes, or until the cookies have dried out a bit and are no longer soft, wet and sticky.
+- Bake the cutout cookies at 350°F (175°C) for about 14 minutes, or until the cookies have dried out a bit and are no longer soft, wet and sticky.

-Allow the cookies to cool for 5 minutes on the baking tray before moving them to a wire rack to cool completely.
+- Allow the cookies to cool for 5 minutes on the baking tray before moving them to a wire rack to cool completely.

-📖 Chocolate Shortbread Variations
+Chocolate Shortbread Variations

 While these chocolate shortbread cookies are delicious as-is, they're also easy to customize!
 Try one of these variations or make your own.

-- Sprinkles: add sprinkles to the tops of the unbaked cookies, pushing down gently so they stick to the dough.
+- Sprinkles: Add sprinkles to the tops of the unbaked cookies, pushing down gently so they stick to the dough.

 - Chocolate Orange: Substitute the vanilla extract with orange extract for chocolate orange shortbread cookies.

-- Caramel Chips: add caramel chips (or any baking chip) to the tops of the unbaked cookies, and push them down slightly to make them stick.
+- Caramel Chips: Add caramel chips (or any baking chip) to the tops of the unbaked cookies, and push them down slightly to make them stick.

-- Chocolate Dipped: melt white or milk chocolate and dip the baked cookies into it.
+- Chocolate Dipped: Melt white or milk chocolate and dip the baked cookies into it.
 You can add sprinkles or chopped nuts to the chocolate before it sets.

 Store the baked cookies in an airtight container at room temperature for up to two weeks.
+I have found that the texture is best during the first week, though.

-🙋🏽♀️ Frequently Asked Questions
+Frequently Asked Questions

 The cookies should be dry and firm to the touch - not sticky, wet or very soft.
 Be careful not to overcook the cookies.